ButinVladimir/cyberiada/ROADMAP.md

 ## Crafting blueprints

 Crafting blueprints allows crafting equipment or boosters.
-Level of resulting item is limited by level of crafting.
-Quality can be selected and will affect crafting time, but crafting level can decrease it.
+Level of resulting item is determined by level of crafting.
+Quality can be selected and will affect crafting time, but having crafting level above difficulty level will decrease it.
 Getting blueprints for same item increases max quality with what item can be crafted.

 Crafting rectipes are unlocked in specific city by repeated runs.

 ## City

 Each city is described as square map of 100x100 cells.
 City is divided into districts.
-Each district may have it's own one main facility: weapon shop, pharmacy, hospital, faction HQ, player HQ or training facility.
+Each district may have it's own one main facility: weapon shop, pharmacy, hospital, faction HQ, player HQ, training facility or hacking shop.
+Each district also can have own set of equipments available for purchase.
 In addition, each district has it's own multipliers to requirements and gain multipliers.

 Each city has it's own line of rewards, each reward requires increasing amount of credibility.
-These rewards are **not** reset after revisiting city with few exceptions.
-Achieving higher credibility will increase difficulty level of the city after relocating.
 Player can achieve multiple rewards in same run.

-Each city district has it's own set of order counters.
+Each city district has it's own set of order and hire counters.

 ## Facilities

-Arms shop, pharmacy, hostpitals and training facilities have quality.
+Weapon shop, pharmacy, hospitals, training facilities and hacking shops have quality.
 Shops can sell items limited by quality.
 Training facilities can increase skill or attribute to level depending on difficulty level and quality.
-Quality can be increased by working for them.
+Quality can be increased by increasing credibility.

 Training facilities can increase only one selected attribute or skill.
+Skill or attribute for training facilities and faction items for other facilities depend on faction.
+Each faction has it's own list of rewards for capturing territories with facilities, the order of list is randomized during map generation.
+After that capturing first facility will get first reward from list, second - second, and so on.

 ## Factions

 Each city has it's own set factions that try to claim city for themself.
 Player can join one faction if credibility requirements are met.
 Once faction is joined, player cannot leave it unless they relocate.

 Each faction HQ has physical and virtual bank accounts so they can be robbed in specific missions.
+Each factions has it's own predetermined power level speed, affecting power level of joined faction.

 Faction specific equipment, boosters and augmentations can be achieved by doing certain actions or by participating in turf war.

-Player can control faction HQ by performing certain missions, allowing moving money from their accounts.

-Faction district type is locked.
+Faction specific mercenaries are available after capturing district with player HQ.

+Each faction has it's own set of requirement modifiers, affecting missions and related side jobs and contracts.

 ## Turf war

 Turf war allows factions capture districts depending on faction power level.
 Depending on what has been captured, faction will receive different bonuses:

-- Capturing arms shops, pharmacies and hospitals unlock faction specific items in these facilities
+- Capturing weapon shops, pharmacies and hospitals unlocks faction specific items for purchase
-- Capturing training facilities will give substantial discount for faction members
+- Capturing training facilities gives ability to train
-- Capturing opposing faction HQ will prevent it from capturing additional districts
+- Capturing opposing faction HQ will stop decreasing power level.
+Also it unlocks missions to raid it
-- Capturing player HQ will prevent player crew from operating in different districts
+- Capturing player HQ gives ability to instantly find mercenary contracts by spending money
+- Capturing faction HQ gives ability to instantly find contracts or sidejobs by spending money

-Capturing districts allows crew to perform activities here.
+Capturing districts allows crew to perform activities here, buy mercenaries from here and will affect speed of changing power level.

 Requirements to capture will increase with each owned distict.
-Player can assist their selected faction by increase it's power level or decrease power levels of it's opponents by performing certain orders.
+Player can assist their selected faction by increase it's power level.

-Player can use district facility if only if they didn't select faction, district is neutral or under the same faction as player.
-Player can perform actions only in their faction disticts or in district with player HQ.
-Player can perform action in district with player HQ no matter who captured it.
+Player can use district facility only if it's under the same faction as player.
+Player can perform actions only in their faction disticts, in district with player HQ or captured districts.

-By default, turf war is disabled and, if earned, can be toggled upon the start.
-Initially, all districts with factions HQs are belong to their factions, other districts are neutral.

-## Retaliations

-Performing certain actions will trigger retaliations.
-Amount of retaliations that are about to happen is limited.
-Retaliations can have different quality, requiring different stats to locate it.
-Before retaliation happens, certain large amount of time should pass, allowing player to find it.
-After retaliation is found out, a mission can be assigned to deal with it.

-By default, retaliations are disabled and, if earned, can be toggled upon the start.

-### Hunting party

-Hunting party will kill one of player crew member.

-### Raid

-Raid will reduce player money and some items from inventory will be lost.

-### Defamation

-Defamation will reduce player credibility.

-### Assault

-Assault will target player faction and reduce it's power level.

-### Hacking

-Hacking will affect player server and programs.

-### Slander

-Slander will reduce amount of orders available in all districts.
+When map is generated, district are split between neutral forces and factions.
+After joining faction, it's power level starts to change.
+All conquered districts will increase speed, while all non-conquered opposing faction HQs and non-conquered districts will decrease it.
+Player can perform certain orders to increase faction power level.

 ## Relocation

 Relocation is the prestige.
-After relocating, almost everything but one crew member will be lost.
-Certain favors allow to keep money, credibility, crew members and their equipment at a price or by earning credibility rewards repeatedly.
-As player achieves higher credibility in the city, difficulty level after relocating will be increased.
+After relocating, almost everything will be lost.
+Certain favors allow to keep money, crew members, their equipment and programs at a price.

-Relocation losses can be mitigated by getting favors, either by buying, performing missions or achieving already reach levels of credibility.
+Relocation losses can be mitigated by getting favors, either by buying, performing missions or reaching certaing thresgolds of credibility

 Relocation favors include
 - Retaining money after relocations (10 tiers, each tier retain 10% more)
 - Keep weapons
 - Keep armors
 - Keep utility item
-- Keep additional crew members (9 tiers, each tier allow to keep 1 more)
+- Keep additional crew members (10 tiers, each tier allow to keep 1 more)
+- Keep certaing types of program

 Augmentations and blueprints are not affected by relocation.

 ## Orders

-All orders that require searches, can have their searches paid.
-It allows to finish it instantly.
-Additionally, each minute each district can receive new orders to perform.
+Each minute each district may have receive new orders.
+Order searching is affected by certain side jobs.

 If order has hacking or combat, it is time limited instead of time walled.
+Failure to finish in time will result in loss of credibility, orders or money and may trigger retaliation.

-Crew member can be assigned two types of orders: completable orders are will yield result after finishing them and side jobs will yield as member works on it.
+Crew member can be assigned two types of orders: completable orders are will yield result after finishing them and side jobs will yield as member works on it, possibly with side effects.
 Completable orders will be finished first, if there is no completables, crew member will work on their side job.
 Only one side job and one completable is available for each crew member.
 Assigning new side job/completable will result in cancelling previous one.

 Side jobs, contracts and missions are capped for each district, type and quality.
-Amount of actions available depends on type.
+Amount of actions available depends on type, district and faction multipliers.

-### Crew member searches

-Crew member searches are independent from district.
-It generates an paid offer after finishing it.
-Each new hire may have it's own set of equipment and augmentations, which are included in hire price.
-Search can be finished

-Quality increases search time, price, equipment and augmentations qualities, attributes and skills points.
-New crew member hire attributes and skill points are limited by difficulty level.
-Equipment and augmentations qualities are limited by search quality.

 ### Side jobs

 Side jobs are basic orders.
 Each district has it's own set of counters for each side job of each quality.
 Each minute districts can receive new random side jobs.
-Player can also manually increase counters by performing searches.
-Then, if district has side job available, player can assign one crew member to perform it.
-Cancelling side job will increase counter so it won't be lost and player doesn't need to perform search again.
+If district has side job available, player can assign one crew member to perform it.
+Side jobs have minimal and maximal caps.
+Some side jobs can provide side effects, such as: increasing probabilty of getting new side jobs and contracts in region, increasing probability of getting new mercenaries in region, increasing rewards, increasing experience gain.

 Side jobs don't have time limit, always depend on one performer, have lowest requirements and will give rewards immediately, without time walling.
+They may have useful side effects.
 On other hand, side jobs have weakest multipliers.
-They are useful mostly in the beginning of game.
+They are useful mostly in the beginning of game and as a support.

-Quality increases search time, requirements and gains.
+Quality increases requirements and gains.
+Faction specific side jobs will have it's faction multipliers applied.

 ### Contracts

 Main way to gain resources.
 Each district has it's own set of counters for each contract type of each quality.
 Each minute districts can receive new random contracts.
-Player can also manually increase counters by performing searches.
-Then, if district has contract available, player can assign multiple crew members to perform it.
-Cancelling contract will increase counter so it won't be lost and player doesn't need to perform search again.
+If district has contract available, player can assign multiple crew members to perform it.
+Contracts have maximal caps.

 Unlike side jobs, contracts require some time, combat or hacking to be finished first and can be done one time only.
-Performance bonuses are summed from all team members for contract.
 Contracts are unlocked after reaching some credibility milestone.

-Quality increases search time, requirements and gains.
+Quality increases requirements and gains.
 Contracts can reward player with items that have level same as city and quality same as contract.
+Another possible reward is blueprint.
+Faction specific contracts will have it's faction multipliers applied.

 ### Missions

-Missions affect map and global state.
-Each district has it's own set of available missions, depending on faction and facility.
-Missions first must be found by search.
-Only one crew member can perform search.
+Missions are issued to you by joined faction, can affect global state and can reward you with factions.
+You can get mission at random points.
 After that, team perform the work.
 Missions work like contracts, but once mission objective is done, they cannot be retried.
+Missions can expire.
 Missions may require up to 10 members and are unlocked in specific cities.

-Quality increases search time and gains, decreases requirements.
-Cancelling mission will return it to the set of available missions, allowing player to retry it.
-Retailation missions are limited by quality of search, ie. search with quality Average can find retailations with quality Average or lower.

-Non-retailation missions are limited by 1 for each mission type and district.
-Only one retailation mission available for each retailation.
+Missions can have enemy factions assigned.

+Quality increases gains and requirements.
+Total amount of missions available at same time is capped.
+Some actions can make missions disappear.
+Faction and, if assigned, enemy faction will apply both their respective multipliers to requirements.
+Missions usually can be done in multiple ways.

 Missions allow feats such as:
-- Squeezing shops for money, equipment and blueprints.
-After robbing shop, it cease to deal with player.
-Can be done stealthely, by combat, by threatening or by hacking.
-- Preventing retailations.
-Can be done in multiple ways, maybe depending on retailation type.
-Can be done in player district.
+- Retaliations.
+Won't give favors.
+- Raid enemy territory.
+Will not capture it, but will increase power level and resources.
+If it's captured before mission is finished, mission will be cancelled.
+Won't give favor to prevent grinding
+- Capturing enemy territory with assist of player.
+Same as above, but will capture territory and will give favor
-- Raiding enemy faction HQ for money, items, decreasing power level, relocation bonuses and blueprints.
-Can be done in multiple ways.
+- Raiding enemy faction HQ for money, items, favors and blueprints.
+Only one mission can be succeeded for each quality level and for each enemy faction HQ.
+Possibly not time-gated and completing one will lead to another for same enemy HQ with higher quality.
+Will give favors

-- Seizing control of allied faction HQ, allowing transferring their money directly to player account or spending additional funds for increased power level or credibility.
-Ditto.
+#### Retaliations

+Retaliations are unique two-staged missions.
+Retaliations can have different quality, requiring different stats to locate it.
+First stage is to find out, what type of retaliation is.
+After this is found out, next stage is to deal with it.
+Failing to finish retaliation mission in time will result in one of actions below.

+##### Hunting party

+Hunting party will damage one of player crew member.

+##### Raid

+Raid will reduce player money and some items from inventory will be lost.

+##### Defamation

+Defamation will reduce player credibility.

+##### Assault

+Assault will target player faction and reduce it's power level.

+##### Slander

+Slander will reduce amount of orders available in all districts.

+##### Revolt

+Revolt will remove control of random conquered district so player have to capture it again.

+### Healing

+Healing will give one crew member regeneration bonus and disable them for some time until crew member is healed.
+Has to be paid fully before starting.

 ### Augmentation